burakgunes7/Kubernetes-Control-Plane-Upgrade/README.md

-# Kubernetes-Control-Plane-Upgrade
+# Kubernetes-Version-Upgrade

-Bash script for upgrading Kubernetes Control Plane.
+## Bash script to update the whole Kubernetes Control Plane to v1.25.5

+Contains upgrades for :

+- Kubeadm
+- Kubectl
+- Kubelet